v8/v8.dev/src/blog/high-performance-es2015.md

 }
 ```

-...and a lot faster (and shorter) than the Babel-generated code:
+…and a lot faster (and shorter) than the Babel-generated code:

 ```js
 "use strict";